zpy2001/zpy2001.github.io/README.md

-# BlueSpace Blog
+# ZPY Blog

-This is [BlueSpace's Blog](http://etogaosion.github.io), and you can use it as a hugo project starter for [hugo arknights theme](https://github.com/ETOgaosion/hugo-theme-arknights)
+This is [ZPY's Blog](http://zpy2001.github.io), and you can use it as a hugo project starter for [hugo arknights theme](https://github.com/zpy2001/hugo-theme-arknights)